Mkranj/PapersCited/README.md

 ## What if I don't have Python?
 Before running the script, install the Miniconda distribution to get access to running Python scripts on your computer: https://docs.conda.io/en/latest/miniconda.html
 Keep all the settings on default **except** the checkmark asking to put Miniconda on your Path variable.
 That is off by default, turn it on.
+After installing, open Powershell and install the two modules required by the program, as described in **Dependencies**.
-After installing, the script should run when double-clicked.
+With all that, the script should run when double-clicked.

 ## Solutions for potential issues:
 - If you get an error reading .doc files on Windows, you need to download *Antiword* and set it in your PATH environmental variable.